 If not treated promptly, it can be dangerous to the person’s life due to continued insufficiency in the blood supply causing cell death and organ failure.

-- Decreased blood volume due to secondary hemorrhage or dehydration.
+- They have decreased blood volume due to secondary bleeding or dehydration.

 - Serious allergic reactions

 - Medications that can alter the normal flow of blood through the body.

 Doctors will first perform a physical exam to detect additional symptoms and control their blood pressure to diagnose this condition.
 There is also a series of tests that doctors use to show the severity of the injury that caused the neurogenic shock.

 A CT scan uses X-ray images to show images of the body.
 If you have a spinal injury, scans can help diagnose the severity of the injury.
 It can also help doctors detect any internal bleeding or additional damage.

 An MRI is an imaging test used to show the internal structures of your body, such as your spine.
 It can help detect any irregularity with your spine.
 In combination with an evaluation of your symptoms, your doctor may use an MRI to diagnose the source of your back pain and neurogenic shock.

 Doctors will also use a urinary catheter to measure your urine volume.
 With some injuries to the spinal cord, you may not be able to urinate on your own, or you may suffer from incontinence.
 Through urine tests, doctors can also help detect any signs of infection.